JLF FIRM ARTICLES AND NEWS

 Potential Types of Monetary Compensation Available

 When a driver negligently fails to yield the right-of-way, and an accident occurs, the other driver and occupants might suffer serious injuries.
 When that happens, the accident victim(s) could file a claim or lawsuit against the at-fault driver.
-As part of any settlement or jury verdict received, there are several types of compensation that the accident victim could recover.
+As part of any settlement or jury verdict received, there are several types of compensation that the car accident victim could recover.

 First, the accident victim could receive compensation for all his or her medical treatment bills and physical therapy costs.
 If the accident victim had to undergo a surgical procedure or some other medical procedure – such as an injection – he or she could recover compensation for that procedure.
 This is true even if health insurance paid for some all or the related medical treatment.